Aztecs: Axayacatl and Tizoc

-Axayacatl then conquered areas in Central Guerrero, the Puebla Valley, on the gulf coast and against the Otomi and Matlatzinca in the Toluca valley.
-The Toluca valley was a buffer zone against the powerful Tarascan state in Michoacan, against which Axayacatl turned next.
-In the major campaign against the Tarascans (Michhuahqueh) in 1478–1479 the Aztec forces were repelled by a well organized defense.
+Axayacatl then conquered areas in Central Guerrero, the Puebla Valley, on the gulf coast and against the Otomi and Matlatzinca in the Toluca Valley.
+The Toluca Valley was a buffer zone against the powerful Tarascan state in Michoacan, against which Axayacatl turned next.
+In the major campaign against the Tarascans (Michhuahqueh) in 1478–1479 the Aztec forces were repelled by a well-organized defense.
 Axayacatl was soundly defeated in a battle at Tlaximaloyan (today Tajimaroa), losing most of his 32,000 men and only barely escaping back to Tenochtitlan with the remnants of his army.

 In 1481 at Axayacatls death, his older brother Tizoc was elected ruler.
 Tizoc's coronation campaign against the Otomi of Metztitlan failed as he lost the major battle and only managed to secure 40 prisoners to be sacrificed for his coronation ceremony.
-Having shown weakness, many cities rebelled and consequently most of Tizoc's short reign was spent attempting to quell rebellions and maintain control of areas conquered by his predecessors.
+Having shown weakness, many cities rebelled and consequently, most of Tizoc's short reign was spent attempting to quell rebellions and maintain control of areas conquered by his predecessors.
 Tizoc died suddenly in 1485, and it has been suggested that he was poisoned by his brother and war leader Ahuitzotl who became the next tlatoani.
-Tizoc is mostly known as the namesake of the Stone of Tizoc a monumental sculpture (Nahuatl temalacatl), decorated with representation of Tizoc's conquests.
+Tizoc is mostly known as the namesake of the Stone of Tizoc a monumental sculpture (Nahuatl temalacatl), decorated with a representation of Tizoc's conquests.